-Squick: Lord Kelvin, Grell, and Ciel's tailor aside, it should be mentioned that the writers sometimes seem to go out of their way to add as much Ho Yay as possible between Sebastian and Ciel, especially in the anime.
-Unfortunate Implications, much?
+Lord Kelvin, Grell, and Ciel's tailor aside; it should be mentioned that the writers sometimes seem to go out of their way to add as much Ho Yay as possible between Sebastian and Ciel, especially in the anime.

 Viewer Gender Confusion: Finny.
 Grell as well, in both butler and reaper form.
 Alois is also fairly common, and Ciel for some, as well.

 What Do You Mean, It's for Kids?: The series has Seinen or Josei written all over it, but is published in a Shonen magazine.
-It includes violence and gore, murder, child abuse, sex (and in the anime, rape), pedophilia, and questionable dialogue.
+It includes violence and gore, murder, child abuse, manipulative sex, rape, pedophilia, and questionable dialogue.
 If you're looking for more lighthearted stories about them living in the mansion and solving basic mysteries, like the first part of the first season, you are in the wrong place.

 The Woobie: Hannah could be considered this, due to Alois's treatment of her.
 Subverted when she is revealed to be a demon, and could easily fight back if she wanted to.
 It's implied she actually enjoys the attention.